MicrosoftDocs/appcenter-docs/docs/sdk/crashes/android.md

 > [!NOTE]
 > This method must only be used after `Crashes` has been started, it will always return `false` before start.

+> [!NOTE]
+> In some cases, running a device's memory low may not trigger trackable events.

 ### Did the app crash in the previous session?